gyenattila/mern-stack/README.md

 **R** - ReactJS -> A Client-Side (Browser) Library which allows to build highly reactive user interfaces.

 **N** - NodeJS -> A Server-side Runtime: JavaScript on the server-side.
 JS outside of the browser.
+A host Environment for JS.

 ## Client (React)